CanonicalLtd/maas-docs/en/installconfig-checklist.md

 you're still a rock star!

+## Edit power type

+A node needs to power cycle while being managed by MAAS.
+The next step is therefore to tell MAAS about how to do this.
+That is, you need to [edit the power type][power-type] of the node.

 ## Commission a node

 Commissioning a node involves MAAS testing it to ensure that it is able to